Joe-Collins-1986/BitWise-DRF/README.md

 **Note:** For the purpose of this project a fictitious client has been generated to provide scope for:

 - testing my API development utilising Python through the use of a Django REST Framework (DRF).
-- testing my Frontend development utilising HTML, CSS and JavaScript through the use of React (for more information on the frontend development visit my [BitWise Frontend Repo](https://github.com/Joe-Collins-1986/BitWise-Front-End))
+- testing my Frontend development utilising HTML, CSS, JSX and JavaScript through the use of React (for more information on the frontend development visit my [BitWise Frontend Repo](https://github.com/Joe-Collins-1986/BitWise-Front-End))

 The backend for this BitWise project has been developed with Django Rest Framework (DRF) for generation of an API.
-It provides various endpoints for user authentication, profile management, article handling, comments, likes, and more.
+It provides various endpoints for user authentication, profile management, article handling, comments, likes, languages, recomendations and more.

 These endpoints will be utilised by the frontend application for development of a site where users post coding articles to the programming community.